adut24/simple_shell/README.md

 >
 ```

+## Read the man page
+To read the man of the simple shell, use the command `man ./man_1_simple_shell` in the terminal when you are inside the repository.

 ## Description
 The Simple Shell is the second team project realised in Holberton School.
 The purpose is to replicate the shell (`sh`) present in Linux.
 The shell takes different prompts and interprets them to execute them.